 Do your part to stop the flu by getting an annual flu vaccination, washing your hands frequently with soap and water (use anti-bacterial gel if soap and water are not available), and covering your sneezes and coughs with a tissue or your elbow.

 And, take extra care of yourself as the temperatures change and cold and flu season begins:

-- Get plenty of rest;
+- Get extra rest;